malinpalo/Gro/README.md

 - [GitHub](https://github.com/): Used to host my repository and manage my project board maintaining user stories.
 - [Heroku](https://en.wikipedia.org/wiki/Heroku) - A cloud platform that the application is deployed to.
 - [Cloudinary](https://cloudinary.com/) - A service that hosts image files in the project.
-- [Google Fonts]() : Used for the site fonts.
+- [Google Fonts](https://fonts.google.com/) : Used for the site fonts.
 - [Coolors](https://coolors.co/) : Used to create the colour palette.
 - [Unsplash](https://unsplash.com/) : Used for the images in the project.
 - [Iloveimg](https://www.iloveimg.com/) : Used to rezise images.
 - [Font Awesome](https://fontawesome.com/) : To add icons to the NavBar, like and comments buttons.
-- [Freeiconspng]() : For the no-result and upload icon.
+- [Freeiconspng](https://www.freeiconspng.com/) : For the no-result and upload icon.
 - [Favicon](https://favicon.io/) - Used to create the favicon.
 - [Balsamiq](https://balsamiq.com/): Was used to create mockups of the project prior to starting.
+- [Responsive Design Checker](https://www.responsivedesignchecker.com/) Used to check for responsiveness on more devices than Am I responsive could check
-- [Am I Responsive?]() : Used for responsiveness check to ensure the project looked good across all devices.
+- [Am I responsive](https://ui.dev/amiresponsive) - Used to check for responsiveness on different devices on the same time
 - [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to debug and test responsiveness during the whole development of the project.
 - [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used to test site performance.
 - [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code